 - Took a Level in Badass: Pretty much the everyone in the group did (to varying degrees) during the time skip between Seasons 2 and 3, Beth included.
 She doesn't take part in much on-screen action and is presumably still pretty low tier in her group, but the sole fact that she even can fight is a huge step up in and of itself.

 - During the Season 3 premier, she's briefly seen standing watch with a gun.
 Later that episode, we see her stabbing walker-heads through a chain link fence and then joining in with the rest of the group as they open fire on the horde.

 - After a fight breaks out between Maggie, Glenn, and Merle, she promptly storms into the room and fires a pistol into the air to stop them.

 - The death of her father in "Too Far Gone" angered her so badly that she even picked up a rifle and joined in the battle to defend the prison against the Governor.

 - Unable to Cry: By Season 4, she has gone through so much grief that she tells Daryl that she doesn't cry anymore, even after learning that her new boyfriend Zach has died.
 She gets over it in "Isolation", after learning Hershel is treating the sick inhabitants of the prison and risking his own life in doing so.
 However, watching The Governor behead her father shows that she's still got some tears in those ducts.

-- What Happened to the Mouse?: Her fate following her kidnapping is still unresolved as of the end of season four.
+- What Happened to the Mouse?: Her fate following her kidnapping is still unresolved as of the end of Season 4.

 Other Hershel Farm Survivors